 - Swap the ground beef for ground turkey or ground chicken if you’re looking for a lighter option.

 - If you’re a garlic lover, add a minced clove or two to the meat mixture.

 - Serve with sides like creamy mashed potatoes, roasted broccoli, roasted garlic Brussels sprouts, roasted cauliflower, warm German potato salad, mashed sweet potatoes, or a side salad.

-- Store any leftover meatloaf in the fridge in an airtight contain for for up to 4 days.
+- Store any leftovers in the fridge in an airtight contain for for up to 4 days.